Argentina Flights: Budget Tips & Tricks

-Luckily for tourists, that cost can be offset by the fact that Argentina is once again a budget travel destination.
+Luckily for tourists, the cost of the initial flights can be offset by the fact that Argentina is still a (mostly) budget travel destination.

 Most international flights land at Buenos Aires’ Ministro Pistarini International Airport.